neovim/neovim/CONTRIBUTING.md

 Alternatively, you may point the URL as a local path where the repository is.
 This is convenient when bisecting a problem in a dependency with `git bisect`.
-This requires running `make distclean` the first time once to remove traces of the previous build.
+This may require running `make distclean` between each build.
 Hash checking is always skipped in this case regardless of `DEPS_IGNORE_SHA`.

 ```bash
 LUAJIT_URL /home/user/luajit